bmann/bmcgarden/_notes/how-to-use-simple-jekyll.md

 ### 7. Specific classes for changing font-type, font-size, and font-weight

+_Note: This is something that [[Kramdown]] supports, but [[CommonMark]] does not.
+This means HTML syntax will be needed and that none of the examples below will render_

 There are classes like very-small, medium-small, small, small-medium, medium, medium-large, large, very-large; that can be used to change the size of your text directly from markdown like this:

 > **Raw Syntax:**